gnss-sdr/gr-gn3s/README.md

 The driver core is based on Gregory W. Hecker driver available at http://github.com/gps-sdr/gps-sdr.

-GR-GN3S is a GNU Radio's compliant signal source block intended to be used either with GNSS-SDR as a signal source, or as standalone signal source block instantiated from a GNU Radio flow graph from C++ or using Python (also includes a gnuradio-companion interface).

 ## Install GNU Radio:

-You can install GNU Radio through a .deb package *or* by using pybombs.
+You can install GNU Radio through a .deb package or by using PyBOMBS.
 Please choose only **one** of these two procedures.

 - In Ubuntu 12.10 and later, or Debian Jessie or later, install GNU Radio and other dependencies through a .deb package: